 All school rules apply during S-block, including CLEAR technology guidelines and attendance and discipline policies.
 Students will come prepared to S-block by bringing all the materials needed for support such as:

 - Something to write with

 - The materials for the course in which help is needed

 - Class notes

-- A calculator
+- Calculator

-- o Your device
+- Chromebook or BYOD device

+- Snack (optional)

 IV.
-ACADEMIC ISSUES
+ACADEMICS

 Academic Reports